What is SEO?

 As mentioned earlier, search engines use bots to “crawl” web pages.
 They scan and search through your content, so a big focus in off-page SEO is going to be making your page pass their quality checks.

-The search engine algorithms will see if your website is trusted and of good quality, which means using a reliable site builder and developer when creating your website.
+The search engine algorithms will see if your website is trusted and of good quality, which means creating your website using a reliable site builder and developer.
 This is important, because even if you create award-winning content, nobody is going to follow a broken or suspicious link, including the bots.

 These bots will also look through your website features, such as readability, load speed, domain name, uniqueness, content relevance, and more.
 They’ll look at the traffic on your website, see if there are any links on social media that go back to your page, and check other sources for mentions of your company, products, services, or any related content.